alloy-rs/book/vocs/docs/pages/rpc-providers/http-provider.md

+---
+description: Connect to Ethereum RPC endpoints using HTTP transport for synchronous and asynchronous operations
+---

 ## HTTP Provider

 The `Http` provider establishes an HTTP connection with a node, allowing you to send JSON-RPC requests to the node to fetch data, simulate calls, send transactions and much more.